Sustainability as an evidence

 The soils of pure granite with a high potassium content offer considerable grape quality potential.
 In some places, granite formations are mixed with varying percentages of clay and shale.
 A southerly wind blowing from the ocean prevails throughout the year, helping to cool the vineyards and bringing mineral particles.

-Our organic, natural and Fairtrade wines carry these unique assets to deliver their unique body, taste and flavour.
+Our organic, natural and ethical wines carry these unique assets to deliver their unique body, taste and flavour.

 Wide range of cultivars